narup/gmgo/README.md

     Email string `json:"email" bson:"email"`
 }

-// Each of your data model that needs to be persisted should implment DBObject interface func (user User) CollectionName() string {
+// Each of your data model that needs to be persisted should implment gmgo.Document interface func (user User) CollectionName() string {
     return "user"
 }